teemal/CS381/README.md

 ### C:
 1. `cd to/C/directory`
 2. run `make`
-3. run `./primesMT`
-4. enter `-t num_threads -u upper_bound` were num_threads is the number of threads you want to dedicate and upper_bound is the highest possible prime to find
+3. run `./primesMT` + `-t num_threads -u upper_bound` were num_threads is the number of threads you want to dedicate and upper_bound is the highest possible prime to find

 ### Elixir
 1. `cd to/Elixir/directory`